-Claims made against you as an individual Director or Officer could lead to you personally having to pay for investigation costs, defence costs or actual damages.
+Claims made against you as a Director or Officer could lead to you personally having to pay for investigation costs, defence costs or actual damages.
 Even if you are not to blame, significant costs can be involved to defend yourself in legal or other regulatory proceedings.
 This policy covers these costs and damages so neither yourself or the company, charity, resident association has to on your behalf.

 Cover from all the big names...

-Directors and Officers Insurance (sometimes referred to as Directors Liability Insurance) is a relatively new concept to many smaller businesses and organisations but it is equally as relevant to them as it is to the larger corporate multi-nationals and PLC’s.
+Directors and Officers Insurance (sometimes referred to as Directors Liability Insurance) is a relatively new concept to many smaller businesses and organisations.
+But, it is equally as relevant to them as it is to the larger corporate multi-nationals and PLC’s.

 Most Directors incorrectly believe that they’re protected by the limited liability status of their company.
 A breach of duty by a Director can result in a claim against them personally which is not in any way connected to the limited status of the company itself.
 This means that a Directors personal assets can be at risk.
 The Company could choose to indemnify the Director and pay for appropriate representation but this is costly compared to the cost of Directors and Officers Insurance.
-Directors and Officers Liability Insurance ‘plugs’ the gap in Directors’ exposure where the company cannot indemnify them.
+Directors and Officers Insurance ‘plugs’ the gap in Directors’ exposure where the company cannot indemnify them.

-- Directors do NOT have limited personal liability – your personal assets are at risk
+- Directors do NOT have limited personal liability – your personal assets are at risk.

-- Your company cannot indemnify you if it has gone into liquidation/administration
+- Your company cannot indemnify you if it has gone into liquidation/administration.

-- Legislation/Regulations apply to ALL companies, whether large or small
+- Legislation/Regulations apply to ALL companies, whether large or small.

-- Non directors can be liable too
+- Non directors can be liable too.

-How Can a Claim Arise?
+How Can A Directors and Officers Claim Arise?

 Anyone who is a Director or Officer of a Company, Charity or other Institution run by a board or committee (including Clubs and Resident’s Associations) is at risk.
-Where a Director or Officer is alleged to have committed a wrongful act (any actual or alleged breach of duty, trust, neglect, error or omission) in the performance of his/her duties and is the subject of litigation, they may have to personally meet any losses arising out of the litigation, such as investigation costs, defence costs or actual damages.
+Where a Director or Officer is alleged to have committed a wrongful act (any actual or alleged breach of duty, trust, neglect, error or omission) in the performance of his/her duties and is the subject of litigation, may have to personally meet any losses arising out of the litigation, such as investigation costs, defence costs or actual damages.